StilinskiCyril/ussd/README.md

     END_SESSION_SLEEP_SECONDS= 2
-    USSD_CODE=657 #This is the ussd code given to you by your provider eg 999 LOG_USSD_REQUEST=true #Log the requests hitting your endpoint
+    USSD_CODE=657 #This is the ussd code given to you by your provider eg 999 LOG_USSD_REQUEST=true #Log the requests hitting your endpoint ONLINE_ENDPOINT='api/process-payload/55034fd5-bd23h5d9948f' #The target url that your service provider will be hitting your app

-### N/B Make sure your register "api/process-payload/55034fd5-bd23h5d9948f" url as the root endpoint with your ussd service provider

 ### Simulator URL